 - MIDI Recording – In this type, you are basically recording your performance data and not the actual sound.
 The data includes what notes you are playing, when and how loud you are playing them etc. You can check out these recordings in the video below.

 Shaping the sounds or Editing

-Modern keyboards allow you to shape your sound ranging from minor adjustment to a complete change, warping or even building them from scratch.
+Modern keyboards allow you to shape your sound ranging from minor adjustments to a complete change, warping, or even building them from scratch.
 For those involved with composing, experimenting with many types of sounds is the key.
 Producing many types of sounds is known as sound design or programming a keyboard.

-Sequencer is a device to record MIDI performance and play the recording back according to the sequence set in the user programme.
+A sequencer is a device to record MIDI performance and play the recording back according to the sequence set in the user program.

-Sampling has advanced quite a lot, since its introduction in 1980, due to reduction in digital memory costs.
-Today's keyboards in conjunction with advanced computer softwares can produce very rich and realistic sounds.
+Sampling has advanced quite a lot, since its introduction in 1980, due to a reduction in digital memory costs.
+Today’s keyboards in conjunction with advanced computer software can produce very rich and realistic sounds.

 Input / output

-The number and types of Input / Outputs requires a careful consideration before buying any keyboard.
-These can include jacks and connectors for DC Power, headphones, Audio In, Line Out, Sustain pedal, MIDI, Computer, Microphones, Display monitors, Amplifiers, mixers, speakers, storage devices etc.
+The number and types of Inputs / Outputs require careful consideration before buying any keyboard.
+These can include jacks and connectors for DC Power, headphones, Audio In, Line Out, Sustain pedal, MIDI, Computer, Microphones, Display monitors, Amplifiers, mixers, speakers, storage devices, etc.

 You may want to save your song data from your keyboard to an external storage device or load external song data to your keyboard’s memory.
-Data regarding styles, effects, tones etc is also stored in the internal memory of the electronic keyboard.
+Data regarding styles, effects, tones, etc are also stored in the internal memory of the electronic keyboard.